Associate Professor Robert Thomson

 Honours:

-Carolina Policarpo: Urban features associated with the occurrence of invasive species in cities along the coast of Mozambique (EGS, Main supervisor: Pippin Anderson)
+Carolina Policarpo: Investigating the role of urban habitat features in favouring alien birds: the case of Maputo (EGS, Main supervisor: Pippin Anderson)

 Graduated students (UCT)